 The new possibilities created by advances in medicine frequently raise ethical questions.
-In contrast to legislation, which is a time-consuming process, medical-ethical guidelines can be developed relatively rapidly by the Central Ethics Committee of the SAMS.
-These offer practical guidance for physicians and other health professionals engaged in clinical practice and biomedical research.
+In contrast to developing legislation, which is a time-consuming process, medical-ethical guidelines can be developed relatively rapidly by the Central Ethics Committee of the SAMS.
+These offer practical guidance to physicians and other health professionals engaged in clinical practice and biomedical research.

 The Central Ethics Committee (CEC) of the SAMS identifies and discusses ethical problems in medicine and develops practical guidance.
 To prepare guidelines, the CEC appoints subcommittees comprised of carefully selected experts who follow clearly defined procedures.
 These include, for example, expert hearings and consultations, a public consultation, and approval by the CEC, Executive Board and Senate of the SAMS.

 All current guidelines can be downloaded under Publications.
 Print versions in French and German can be ordered free of charge.
 Guidelines that are no longer applicable are available in the online archive.
 Information on guidelines in preparation can be found below.

 Legal framework and legitimacy of the guidelines